paulywill/100-days-of-code/log.md

 On the other end of the spectrum I'm more than happy to volunteer my free time to helping FCC, and Quincy Larson, with open source initiatives.

+### Day 26-28: October 6-8, 2018
+**Today's Progress**:

+Saturday, spent some time watching a video that's been sitting in my inbox for some time now, on [Dev Tools in Chrome](https://www.youtube.com/watch?v=wz1Sy5C039M).

+Sunday, spent the afternoon getting pylint and VScode setup nicely.
+I think I'm now smitten with VScode compare to Atom.

+Thanksgiving Monday, had an amazing video call with the man himself behind FCC, Quincy Larson.
+Walked me through the QA workflow for the FCC guide repo for incoming PR they needed help with.
+I spend a few hours tonight trying my best to make a dent.

+**Thoughts**:

+Was very impressed with how easy it was to talk to Quincy and learn via Google Hangout.
+Cannot wait to contribute and help even more in the project.

 -------------------------------

 ### Day xx: Month Day, 2018